Reblogged from childabusefeedback:

 This story was inspired by an opinion piece about Jorelys Rivera, a seven-year-old girl who will not open gifts this Christmas.
 If you cannot stomach graphic truth, do not read it, you have been warned.

 It was December 25, 1968.
 A god lived in our old house, a god who didn’t allow his subjects to come from their rooms until he emerged from his.
+Christmas Day was no exception.
+He didn’t emerge until after lunch.
+Four innocent souls stood in doorways trying to get a peek at the tree or the little bundles of heaven wrapped in colored paper and bows.

 Child Abuse